kauranenmikko/PCSetupProject/README.md

 4505/tcp
 4506/tcp

+Hosts file
 Appends a lot of stuff to your hosts file.
-Hosts file included in the PCSetup folder obtained from https://winhelp2002.mvps.org/hosts.txt
+Sets multiple domains to 0.0.0.0 Hosts file included in the PCSetup folder obtained from https://winhelp2002.mvps.org/hosts.txt
 ```

 #### Windows